miniflux/v1/README.markdown

 - Groups for categorization of feeds (like folders or tags)
 - Send your favorite articles to Pinboard, Instapaper or Wallabag
 - Enclosure support (videos and podcasts)
-- Feed updates via a cronjob or with the user interface with one click
+- Feed updates via a cronjob or with the user interface in one click
 - Keeps history of read items
 - Import/Export of OPML feeds
 - Themes